avargasv/ContribsGH-A/PostA.md

 the defined actors.
 An actor updates its state by returning a new behavior with the values of those arguments updated (the new behavior is returned as the final step of the processing of the message that originates the change of state).
-This is probably the simplest way of handling state in a purely-functional way, as we explained in the third post of this series using as example the factorial function.
+This is probably the simplest way of handling state in a purely-functional way, as we explained in the third post of this series.

 Previous versions of Akka used "untyped actors", i.e. actors whose behavior was in practical terms defined by a function of type `Any => Unit` instead of `Behavior[T]`, used by the now prevalent typed actors.